Square Sails & the Apprentice Boys: The End of an Era illustrates one young sailor’s journey over a century ago

 Of interest to Navy history buffs and sailors alike, Square Sails and the Apprentice Boys will be available for purchase on Amazon.com on October 15, 2017.

-Jennifer Simpson is a marketing consultant specializing in author promotion and holds an MFA in creative writing from the University of New Mexico.
-She is the executive director of DimeStories, where authors share their 3-minute stories online and at monthly open mic events in San Diego and Costa Mesa, California and in Albuquerque, New Mexico.
+Jennifer Simpson is co-founder of a subscription box for creative writers, Plume, and a marketing consultant.
+She holds an MFA in creative writing from the University of New Mexico. and is the executive director of DimeStories, where authors share their 3-minute stories online and at monthly open mic events in San Diego and Costa Mesa, California and in Albuquerque, New Mexico.

 # # #